-The fair value of investment properties with carrying amount of ₱4,711,371, and ₱2,632,828, as at December 31, 2021 and 2020, respectively, amounted to ₱21,925,757 and ₱12,588,864, which is currently categorized within Level 2.
-The fair value of the investment properties were arrived at using the market comparable approach through investigation and careful consideration to the extent, character and utility of the property; government assessment of real property; local government zoning system; sales and holding prices of similar land; "highest and best use" of the property and all adverse internal and external factors that may tend to affect or influence the value of the property.
+The fair value of investment properties with carrying amount of ₱4,856,345 and ₱4,711,371, as at December 31, 2022 and 2021, respectively, amounted to ₱21,611,757 and ₱21,925,757, which is currently categorized within Level 2.
+The fair value of the investment properties was arrived at using the market comparable approach through investigation and careful consideration to the extent, character and utility of the property; government assessment of real property; local government zoning system; sales and holding prices of similar land; "highest and best use" of the property and all adverse internal and external factors that may tend to affect or influence the value of the property.

-There were no changes on the valuation techniques nor any transfers to other levels for the years ended December 31, 2021 and 2020.
+There were no changes on the valuation techniques nor any transfers to other levels for the years ended December 31, 2022 and 2021.